Nameless-86/Nameless-86.github.io/content/posts/notthesame.md

 var userCache = make(map[int]User)

-var cacheMutex sync.RWMutex // from the sync package we take RWMutex, this is very usefull for sync and share resources
-//In the majority of apps you have more reads than writes, the RWMutex is useful for perfomance and readers don't block each other
-//Also writers block the readers until the Unlock() method is called
+var cacheMutex sync.RWMutex
 ```

+From the sync package we take RWMutex, this is very usefull for sync and share resources.
+A Mutex is a mutual exclusion lock.
+The zero value for a Mutex is an unlocked mutex.

+In the majority of apps you have more reads than writes, the RWMutex is useful for perfomance and readers don't block each other
+Also writers block the readers until the Unlock() method is called

+A Mutex is a mutual exclusion lock.
+The zero value for a Mutex is an unlocked mutex.

 When you send an HTTP request with a JSON body (the name of the user) it gets decoded into the user variable, if there is an error (invalid json or doesnt match the user struct, you will get a BadRequest error)